dojo/docs/manual/index.rst

     * `dojo.isObject <dojo/isObject>`_

-      Checks if the parameter is a Object
+      Checks if the parameter is an Object

     * `dojo.isArrayLike <dojo/isArrayLike>`_